 (by A.C.
 Jobim)

-How Insensitive (aka Insensatez in portugese) is one of the most played and recorded latin tune in jazz history.
-It has a long form ressembling, believe it or not, a Chopin piece somehow… English lyrics by Norman Gimbel.
+How Insensitive (aka Insensatez in portuguese) is one of the most played and recorded latin tune in jazz history.
+It has a long form resembling, believe it or not, a Chopin piece somehow… English lyrics by Norman Gimbel.
 Its popularity is probably due to the mood it creates: dark yet has some brilliant passages within.

-To summarize the harmony: the start is in the general vicinity of D minor with a little momentary twitch on a C minor chord.
+To summarize the harmony, How Insensitive chords are pretty interesting: the start is in the general vicinity of D minor with a little momentary twitch on a C minor chord.
 Then it moves to bVI and bII major chords (Bb and Eb) only to ‘fall back’ down to a D minor tonality.